Women's Rights Pioneers Monument: Criticism

 The monument's initial design faced significant criticism, as it featured only Susan B. Anthony and Elizabeth Cady Stanton.
 The two women lean over a scroll listing the names of 22 other influential women's rights advocates.
 This design was criticized for reducing the roles of the other activists (seven of whom are nonwhite women) by portraying Stanton and Anthony being above the scroll, implicating that the two are standing on all of those named below them.
 In the second maquette of the statue, the scroll was removed entirely, leaving only Stanton and Anthony.
 This version of the statue was unanimously approved by the New York City Public Design Commission.

 The Commission conditionally approved the monument while requiring that the applicants "work to identify meaningful ways to acknowledge and commemorate nonwhite women who played an active role in the Woman Suffrage Movement".
 The monument began receiving public criticism about its lack of representation of nonwhite women.
 Statue fund organizers Miedzian and Ferdman claimed that the first three volumes of The History of Woman Suffrage, which Stanton and Anthony co-edited, found African American woman suffragists mentioned at least 85 times.
-Scholars have also claimed that Anthony and Stanton's advocacy for women's suffrage included instances of anti-Blackness rhetoric, especially following the passing of the Fifteenth Amendment, which allowed Black men to vote.
+Scholars, drawing on feminist epistemology, argue that the monument simplifies and masks persistent epistemological fractures in the 19th‑century women's rights movement.
+These include debates over the Fifteenth Amendment, Black men's suffrage, and instances of anti-Black rhetoric, which are obscured by portraying Stanton, Anthony, and Truth as unified.
 Historian Martha Jones wrote that the monument promoted the myth of the suffrage movement led by White women and celebrated activists steeped in racist prejudice.
 Jones called particularly for the inclusion of Sojourner Truth, stating that "Her vision for women's rights insisted that we imagine a nation in which women's futures were no longer troubled by color, status and other man-made differences.
 That is a vision worth promoting, for our daughters and for ourselves."

 In the 1990's, a similar criticism was levied towards the Portrait Monument after its unveiling in 1997.
 Many African American organizations criticized the monument for its lack of representation of African American feminists.
 This shows that this particular criticism towards statues of this nature are not new, highlighting an underlying problem with how black women's contributions to American feminist movements often go ignored.
 Additionally, critics of the monument were similarly bothered by the inclusion of Stanton and Anthony who had opposed the 15th amendment due to their belief that black people were not equal to white people.
 The request for the addition of Sojourner Truth to the Portrait Monument by C. Delores Tucker was denied however, unlike for the Women's Rights Pioneers Monument.